rsimpsonn/mush/README_Mushrooms.txt

 SuperShroom class so that the upper part of the mycelium is encapsulated in the mushroom top and the lower part comes out of the bottom of the mushroom stem.
 We also created three color schemes which each include a different color for each part of the mushroom (top, gills, gill lines, stem, mycelium).
+We create the mushrooms through a MushroomForest, which combines mushrooms of different sizes and colors.

 how to use: